warm3301/youtube_client/README.md

 # youtube_client
 This is the same library as pytube but with slightly more functionality.

 **do not guarantee backward compatibility before the release**

 ### Features
 - Download video and audio
 - Get storyboards (with PIL), cards, chapters in videos
-- Get info about video, live, short, channel
+- Get info about video, short, live, playlist, channel
+- Get videos, shorts, lives, playlists, posts from channel
 - Get comments
-- Get subtitles
+- Get subtitles and translate it to other languages
+- Get different audio tracks in one video
 - Search

 ### Simple example to download